d4nQw3rty/hello-rails-back-end/README.md

 # 📖 Rails API <a name="about-project"></a>

-**Rails React** Is a Project to Build a Back-end API with Ruby on Rails to later connect it with a front-end framework like React or Vue.js.
+**Rails  APi** Is a Project to Build a Back-end API with Ruby on Rails to later connect it with a front-end framework like React or Vue.js.

+**[Rails  React app Link](https://github.com/d4nQw3rty/hello-react-front-end/pull/1)** Is a Project to Build a Back-end API with Ruby on Rails to later connect it with a front-end framework like React or Vue.js.

 ## 🛠 Built With <a name="built-with"></a>